mlip-cmu/s2025/labs/lab03.md

 It is strongly recommended that you use a git extension for your IDE to complete this lab.
 If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Setup
-1. **Clone** this PyTorch repository to your GitHub account - [Rajeevveera24/PyTorch](https://github.com/Rajeevveera24/pytorch)
-2. Clone **your** forked repository to your local machine by running the following commands in the terminal:
+1. **Clone** this PyTorch repository to your local machine - [Rajeevveera24/PyTorch](https://github.com/Rajeevveera24/pytorch) - by running the following command in your terminal:

 ```
 git clone -n --depth=1 --filter=tree:0 https://github.com/Rajeevveera24/pytorch.git  # Feel free to use the SSH URL instead if you prefer